 In a crowded city street they will 'stick' close to the subject (within 20 metres) for fear of losing him or her.
-In a quiet residential area they will 'hang' back (over 50 metres) for fear of exposing themselves.
+In a quiet residential area they will 'hang' well back (over 50 metres) for fear of exposing themselves.
 They have set plans and procedures for 'tailing' the subject which involves the constant interchanging of positions.
 It is important to know these various techniques of foot and vehicle surveillance.
+They will be discussed in our next issue.
+After that we will discuss how to deal with surveillance (i.e. counter-surveillance).